youngsoul/tello-adv-setup/Readme.md

 Alternatively you can download and install from the [Python.org site](https://www.python.org/downloads/).
 Select your operating system and follow the instructions.

-## Creating a Python Virtual Environment
+## Github Code and Creating a Python Virtual Environment

 What is a Python Virtual Environment?